-Most common form is group A streptococci necrotizing myositis/streptococcal myonecrosis which is usually seen in the men and young adults.
-It is seen in the immunocompromised patients and is characterized by flulike symptoms which evolve to severe local muscle pain, swelling, and fever.
+The most common form is group A streptococci necrotizing myositis/streptococcal myonecrosis which is usually seen in the men and young adults.
+It is seen in the immunocompromised patients and is characterized by flu-like symptoms which evolve to severe local muscle pain, swelling, and fever.
 It may be rapidly progressive and can be fatal due to toxic shock syndrome, multiorgan failure.

 Late ocular involvement may cause orbital myositis.